 - Evidence that your responses are invalid for reasons such as unusual timing patterns, unusual answer patterns and/or inconsistent performance on different parts of the test and/or inconsistent performance with other test administrations.

-- Evidence that a Writing response includes material that is substantially similar to material found in other TOEFL test takers' responses, or quotations or paraphrasing of language or ideas from published or unpublished sources that are used without attribution.
+- Evidence that a Writing section response includes material that is substantially similar to material found in other TOEFL test takers' responses, or quotations or paraphrasing of language or ideas from published or unpublished sources that are used without attribution.